A Not So Happy Meal

-Living in the world of today with all of its uncertainties, it is easy to see why so many people find themselves in the depths of despair.
-Contemplate the magnitude of the worst tragedies both man-made and natural that have been witnessed on earth.
+Living in today’s world with all of its uncertainties, it is easy to see why so many people fall into the depths of despair.
+Contemplate the magnitude of the worst tragedies, both man-made and natural that have been witnessed on earth.
 During the holocaust, 11,000,000 people perished; an earthquake in Haiti killed over 300,000; from the Indian Ocean tsunami, 212,000 lives were lost.
-Famine kills thousands of people across our globe every day.
+Famine kills thousands of people across our globe every day; a tidal wave in Bangladesh resulted in 2,000,000 lives lost and the 1918 Spanish Flu Pandemic killed over 50,000,000 people.

-Back in April 2007, I stopped at a local restaurant for breakfast.
-I smiled as I noticed a father opening his 4 year-old son’s ‘Happy Meal’.
-I reminisced back to a time long ago when my son, Tyler and I would spend a weekend morning at what we referred to as ‘Men’s Club’ where Daddy and son would spend quality one-on-one time together.
+One Sunday morning a while back, I stopped at a local restaurant for coffee.
+I smiled noticing a father helping his young son open his “Happy Meal.”
+I reminisced back to a time years ago when my son, Tyler, and I would spend weekend mornings at what we referred to as “men’s club” where Daddy and son would spend quality time together.
 As I was recalling that marvelous experience, I was suddenly yanked back into a sad reality.

-As the father was unwrapping his son’s meal and toy, I realized this youngster was distracted, mesmerized by what was on the big-screen TV in the dining area of the restaurant.
-CNN was showing the vivid images of bloodied, dead students being carried from the Virginia Tech classrooms, the tragic aftermath of a bloodbath senselessly inflicted by a crazed young man.
+As this father was opening his son’s “Happy Meal,” I realized that the youngster was not paying attention to the meal or toy being placed before him.
+Instead, he was mesmerized by what appeared on the big-screen TV in the dining area of the restaurant.
+CNN was showing the vivid images of bloodied, dead college students being carried from Virginia Tech classrooms, the tragic aftermath of a bloodbath senselessly inflicted by a crazed young man.

-The tragic truth is that very few of us can enjoy a happy meal, or a happy day for that matter.
-As I witnessed this child losing his innocence, it became painfully apparent that we as a world community have also lost much, primarily the loss of balance in our lives.
+The tragic truth is that in today’s world, very few of us enjoy a happy meal or a happy day for that matter.
+As I observed this child losing his innocence, it became painfully apparent to me that humankind has also lost much, primarily the loss of balance in our lives.

-Entire generations of children have grown up in a tragic milieu of hatred and violence; anger and hostility continue to be cultivated in our children beginning at a very early age.
+Entire generations of children have grown up in a tragic milieu of hatred and violence.
+Sadly anger and hostility continue to be cultivated in our children beginning at a very early age.
 Palestinian children have been taught to hate Israeli children and vice versa.
 The Hutus and Tutsis in Rwanda have murdered one another over their perceived differences.
-All of these and the many other conflicts in our world continue to feed the self-perpetuating cycle, which has never, nor ever will serve a constructive purpose.
+The same is happening in Syria, Yemen, and countless other countries.
+It is widely reported that ISIS is forcing their children to watch beheadings and teaching their little boys how to fire automatic weapons.
+All of these and the many other conflicts in our world continue to feed the self-perpetuating cycle, which has never, nor ever will serve any constructive purpose.

-It should come as no surprise that in a study co-authored by Dr. Mark Olfson of Columbia University it was found that nearly half of those of college age suffer with some form of mental health disorder that interfered with everyday life.
-These disorders included obsessive-compulsive tendencies and other anti-social behavior that can lead to violence.
-This is being borne out in the now frequent shooting rampages we are experiencing.
+It should come as no surprise that in a study co-authored by Dr. Mark Olfson of Columbia University and New York State Psychiatric Institute, it was found that twenty percent of young Americans had been diagnosed with a personality disorder that interfered with everyday life.
+These disorders include obsessive-compulsive tendencies and other anti-social behavior that can lead to violence.
+This is being manifest in the frequent school shooting rampages that now seem sadly commonplace.
+Fueling these imbalances, too many of our youth are abusing alcohol and drugs attempting to escape their reality.
+I suspect none of this is unique to our American society.

-Our legacy to the next generation, whether here in America or in Gaza, can be to offer a life much different from the one we have all helped to create.
-FOOD FOR THOUGHT: The gift to our children can be the taste of a truly positive life experience.
-Perhaps it could begin with a Happy Meal.
+Our legacy to the next generation, whether it is here in America or halfway across the globe can be to offer a life much different from the one we have all helped to create.